This post may contain affiliate links. Please read my disclosure for more information.

 Pay Down Your Debt

-Probably the number one rule of frugal living is to not have or create debt.
+Probably the number one rule of a thrifty lifestyle is to not have or create debt.

 If you do have debt, focus all your efforts on getting rid of it.
 Pay off as much extra as you can each month.
 Debt means interest which is a huge waste of money.

-If you aren’t keeping track of your income and expenses each month in a budget you are not living the frugal lifestyle!
+If you aren’t keeping track of your income and expenses each month in a budget you are not being frugal and thrifty!

 Track every penny you spend and keep control with a detailed budget.
-Sticking to your budgeted expenses will help you live a more frugal lifestyle.
+Sticking to your budgeted expenses will help you be thrifty.

 Make More Money